GSA/itvmo/_pages/contract-data-elements-guide.md

       <div id="b-a4" class="usa-accordion__content" hidden="">
       <div class="grid-row">
       <p>
       This section of the guide provides a list of key Technology Categorization fields that require very specific and important information.
 They identify the types of technology being purchased and how.
 Completing these data fields accurately and thoroughly will improve data quality and enable enhanced analytics, which will aid in informed decision making.
-The table below lists fields and information on how best to complete them.
+The table below lists the fields and guidance on how best to complete them.
       </p>
           <table class="styled-table">
               <thead>